-The FireWire 800 port on the PowerBook G4 17-inch computer is based on IEEE 1394b and enables a 800 Mbps transfer rate.
+The FireWire 800 port on the 17-inch PowerBook G4 is based on IEEE 1394b and enables a 800 Mbps transfer rate.
 FireWire 800 uses a 9-pin connector and is backwards compatible with original 1394 FireWire devices with 6-pin or 4-pin connectors.
 With the appropriate cable, the new 9-pin port works seamlessly with legacy FireWire devices.
 Cables are available to go from both 6-pin and 4-pin connectors to a 9-pin, and 9-pin to 9-pin.